FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-webrecorder.md

 created-on: 2023-04-21T07:26:51.048Z
 updated-on: 2023-04-21T07:26:51.048Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
-f_description: The Webrecorder project builds and maintains an ecosystem of open-source Web archiving tools that can be used by anyone to create high-fidelity and accurate archives of any web content.
+description: The Webrecorder project builds and maintains an ecosystem of open-source Web archiving tools that can be used by anyone to create high-fidelity and accurate archives of any web content.
 Webrecorder’s mission is to support ‘web archiving for all’, building browser-based tools to enable institutions all over the world to create web archives, from a single to running larger crawls in the cloud.
-f_featured: false
+featured: false
-f_image:
+image:
   url: /assets/images/image-c-14.png
   alt: null
-f_post-date: 2022-06-21T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
 slug: dev-grant-spotlight-webrecorder
-date: 2023-10-20T18:01:20.781Z
+recommended-posts: []
+metadata: null
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s_ [_Dev Grants program_](https://fil.org/grants/)_._